TimeZlicer/dsp/README.md

 * `resample [bandwidth] fs[k]`
 	Sinc resampler.
 Ignores the channel selector.
 * `pae`
 	Primary-ambient extraction using modified PCA.
 Work in progress.
+Currently only supports 44.1kHz and 48kHz sample rates.
 * `fir [~/]impulse_path`
 	Non-partitioned 64-bit FFT convolution.
 Latency is equal to the length of the impulse.